-Russia Won't Boycott Olympics Over IOC's Doping Ban, Putin Says
+Russia Won't Boycott Olympics Over Ban For Doping, Putin Says

-Russia hosted the last Winter Olympics in 2014.
+Russia hosted the last Winter Olympics, in 2014.
 But the country is banned from being represented at the 2018 Games that start in February, after the International Olympic Committee said it found a widespread culture of Russian cheating through performance-enhancing drugs.

-The ban was imposed on Tuesday; one day later, Russian President Vladimir Putin said he wouldn't stand in any athletes' way if they choose to compete as neutral Olympians.
-When it banned Russian officials from the upcoming games, the IOC also said a path remained for some of Russia's athletes to compete in the 2018 Olympics in PyeongChang, South Korea.
+The ban was imposed on Tuesday; one day later, Russian President Vladimir Putin said he wouldn't stand in any athlete's way if they choose to compete as neutral Olympians.
+When it banned Russian officials from the upcoming games, the IOC said a path remained for some of Russia's athletes to compete in the 2018 Olympics in Pyeongchang, South Korea.

 "Without any doubt, we will not declare any blockade, we will not prevent our Olympians from taking part [in the games], if one of them wants to take part in a personal capacity," Putin said in comments relayed by the Russian Olympic Committee and translated by Google Translate.